F1 2026 driver line-ups: new-look grid is confirmed for next season

 • Lindblad replaces Hadjar, who is promoted to Red Bull

 Liam Lawson may have Isack Hadjar’s strong form to thank for his continued place on the F1 grid.
-He blazed a trail when he first arrived in F1 and secured promotion to Red Bull at the start of 2025.
-But it had second thoughts just two races into the season and dropped him back to sister team Racing Bulls for the rest of the year.
+The Kiwi blazed a trail when he first arrived in F1 and secured promotion to Red Bull at the start of 2025.
+But just two races into the season, he was dropped back to sister team Racing Bulls.

-He already had enough superlicence points to race in F1 a year ago, and has been racing with Campos in F2 for 2025 where he’s won twice.
+Lindblad already had enough superlicence points to race in F1 in 2024, and raced with Campos in F2 for 2025 where he won three races.
 After a single season in Formula 3 (where he finished fourth) and another in Formula 2, the highly-rated junior has now been handed a quick promotion to grand prix racing in 2026.

 Williams 2026 F1 driver line-up